RobyFerro/Laravel-Procedure-Migration/readme.md

 You've just to put your .sql procedure file in _database/procedures_ folder and run `php artisan procedure:migrate`.

+To create a new procedure just type in you're terminal `php artisan make:procedure <YOUR NEW PROCEDURE NAME>`

 ## Installation
 You can install "Laravel procedure migrations" with composer:
 `composer require ikdev\procedure_migration`